snap-one/docs-driverworks-proxyprotocol/source/includes/104_ui_button_proxy_capabilities/_1-UIBUTTONCAPABILITIES.md

 `<mobile_web_view_enabled></mobile_web_view_enabled>`

-<i>Optional</i> Boolean.
-Indicates that the driver can be shown in mobile clients when the `web_view_url` capability is also present.
+An optional boolean capability that indicates that the driver can be shown in mobile clients when the `web_view_url` capability is also present.
 Applicable to O.S.
 3.0.0 and later.